Global Employment Solutions & PEO in Bolivia

 Employees in Bolivia are only entitled to annual leave after one year of continuous employment.
 Annual leave ranges between 15-30 working days depending on years of service.

 Severance Pay Entitlement in Bolivia

-Severance for unjustified dismissal is equal to one month pay for each year of service.
+Severance for unjustified dismissal is equal to 1 month's pay for each year of service.